tangrams/tangram-docs/pages/Filters-Overview.md

 ## Inheritance

-Higher-level filters continue to apply at lower levels, which means that higher-level `draw` parameters will be inherited by lower levels, unless the lower level explicitly overrides it.
+Higher-level filters continue to apply at lower levels, which means that higher-level `draw` parameters will be inherited by lower levels, unless the lower level explicitly changes the `draw` parameters.

 Using sublayers and inheritance, you may specify increasingly specific filters and draw styles to account for as many special cases as you like.